 For ease of use, I grabbed some cinnamon sticks and dried ginger root, some mint leaves and echinacea tea.
 I encourage you to experiment with different combinations.
 Do always check for any drug interactions if you are on medication.
 Most common culinary herbs are pretty safe, but there are a lot of meds out there so it’s best to double check, especially if you’re consuming in quantity (meds or herbs or both).

-Knox Blox with Herbs - Immune Boosting Herbs in Finger Gelatin
+Immune Boosting Herbs in Finger Gelatin

 - 4 envelopes (1 ounce) unflavored gelatin (That’s 3 tablespoons plus one teaspoon of bulk gelatin) Knox Gelatin is readily available at most grocery stores.
 Great Lakes Gelatin is certified Kosher.
 You could also substitute agar agar.